 Interesting fact on cat jealousy: If your cat was poorly socialized as a kitten, this could lead to a cat that easily becomes codependent on you and displays signs of jealousy often.

 There are several signs of jealousy in cats.
 Some of the most common signs of feline jealousy include:

 Unprovoked attacks, particularly to the person or thing that triggers their newfound jealousy

 Our cat’s well-being is important.
 But it’s also important for your cat to be confident.
 Work to grow their confidence so that they won’t feel the need to be so possessive with you.
 The reason for your cat’s desire to be possessive over you is essentially because they are bonded to you.
 You make them feel good, keep them calm, and allow them to feel loved.

 Talking to your cat has many benefits, and it’s a great way to build confidence in your cat, too.
-Also, if you can, the times when your cat is demanding of your attention, give it to them!
+Also, if you can, the times when your cat is demanding your attention, give it to them!
 Cats are incredibly sensitive beings that get their feelings hurt easily.
 So, don’t let that tough exterior fool you.
-If your cat is possessive over you, and it’s not causing a threat to anyone else in your home, than it can be easily managed by building confidence in your cat.
+If your cat is possessive over you, and it’s not causing a threat to anyone else in your home, then it can be easily managed by building confidence in your cat.

 If it is causing issues, try providing your finicky feline with a safe space in your home that is theirs and theirs alone.
-This will help them to feel calmer and less jealous if they have their own place to retreat to away from others.
+This will help them to feel calmer and less jealous if they have their own place to retreat away from others.